udehnnamdi/ZutunApp/README.md

 Javascript

+Typescript

 React.js

-React-redux

 React hooks

-Firebase

 ## Setup
 1. Fork and clone this repository
-2. Navigate into the Youkaufen folder via the cd command in your command prompt or terminal first.
+2. Navigate into the ZutunApp/zutun-app folder via the cd command in your command prompt or terminal first.
 3. Run ~ npm install to install all required dependencies (this will create a /node_modules folder).
 4. Run ~ npm start to start the server

-## YouKaufen Features
+## Zutun Features
-- Purchase products
-- Add to, and subtract products from a cart
+- Add todo
-- Toggle cart visibility
+- Remove todo

 ## Status
 Completed

-## Why FitVictuals
+## Why Zutun
-The app was created as a with the sole purpose of demonstrating the core react-redux functionalities.
-It demonstrates the efficiency of redux in managing states on react apps.
+The app was created with the sole purpose of demonstrating the core typescript functionalities.
+It demonstrates how typescript can be effectively incorporated to enhance react apps.

 ## Contact
 Created by [Nnamdi Udeh](http://www.linkedin.com/in/nnamdi-udeh-630a33185)